Tim Cooney (baseball): St. Louis Cardinals

 Cooney made his major league debut on April 30, 2015, replacing the injured Adam Wainwright in the Cardinals' starting rotation.
 Cooney struggled in his debut, and was optioned back to Memphis the next day.
 On May 17, he was named the PCL Pitcher of the Week after allowing a 0.66 ERA in 13 1/3 IP against the New Orleans Zephyrs and Omaha Storm Chasers.
 He also held batters to a .143 batting average against (7-for-49).
 In his first 14 starts of the season with Memphis, Cooney completed 88 2/3 IP, allowing 27 ER for a 2.74 ERA.
 He also struck out 63 batters and was 6–4 in won–loss decisions.
 He was named to the 2015 PCL All-Star squad on July 1.
 The Cardinals recalled him the next day when they placed outfielder Jon Jay on the disabled list.

 On July 24 against the Atlanta Braves, Cooney earned his first major league victory by pitching a career-high seven innings in a 4−2 outcome.
 He had previously received no-decisions in each of his first five major league starts.
 Further, he had a 12-inning scoreless streak that ended in the sixth inning.
 The Cardinals withheld Cooney from play for the remainder of the season starting on September 1 due to appendicitis.
 His major league totals for the season included a 1–0 record, 3.16 ERA, 28 hits, 10 walks allowed and 29 strikeouts in 31 1/3 innings.

 Prior to the 2016 season, Baseball America rated Cooney as the second-best prospect in the Cardinals organization.
 However, Cooney missed the whole 2016 season due to a shoulder injury.

 Cleveland Indians

 On November 18, 2016, Cooney was claimed off waivers by the Cleveland Indians.
 The Indians released Cooney on April 2, 2017.
 Cooney signed a minor league deal with the Indians on April 6, 2017.
 He pitched only four games in 2017, with the AZL Indians where he posted a 6.00 ERA, due to injury.
 He elected free agency following the season on November 6.

+Presonal life

+After his baseball career ended, Cooney attended the Wharton School.